Student-centric advice and objective recommendations

 Now, let’s dig into the requirements for each program.
 This will help you decide which award you’ll have the best shot at obtaining.

-Florida Academic Scholars must hold a minimum 3.5 weighted GPA.
-Additionally, they must obtain a minimum score of 29 on the ACT or 1330 on the SAT.
-They must also complete at least 100 service hours.
-However, exceptions have been made in this policy to account for coronavirus.
-You can learn more about coronavirus adjustments below.
 Students must also have completed a set of high school coursework requirements.
-These requirements align with the state university system admission requirements.
+However, these requirements align with the state university system admission requirements.
 As a result, any student considered for admission at a Florida school would meet these requirements.
-You can read the requirements in detail in the table below.

 Related: Top full ride scholarships for high school students